ainoruo/HealthDiary-server/README.md

 4. Import database script(s) in `db/` folder
 5. Create `.env` file based on `.env.sample`
 6. Start the dev server: `npm run dev` / `npm start`

+## Front-End Client

+The front-end client is a web application located in the `public` directory.
+It interacts with the back-end server to present data and provide an interactive user interface.

 ## Resources and endpoints